ArthurMatthys/Snow-Crash/level09/Ressources/README.md

-There is 2 files, one binary and one named `token`.
+There are 2 files, one binary and one named `token`.
 We can see what's inside `token` :
 """
 f4kmm6p|=pnDBDu{